SpikeInterface/spikeinterface/doc/module_sorting_components.rst

 Peak selection
 --------------

-When too much peaks are detected a strategy can be to select only some of then before clustering.
+When too many peaks are detected a strategy can be used to select (or sub-sample) only some of them before clustering.
-This is the strategy used by spyking-circus or tridesclous for instance.
+This is the strategy used by spyking-circus or tridesclous, for instance.
-Then the template are extracted from theses sub selection and a template matching step can be run.
+Then, clustering is run on this subset of peaks, templates are extracted, and a template-matching step is run to find all spikes.

-The way the *peak vector* is reduce (aka sampled) is a crutial step because units with small firing rate can be *hidden* by this process.
+The way the *peak vector* is reduced (or sub-sampled) is a crutial step because units with small firing rate can be *hidden* by this process.